quietui/quiet/docs/docs/components/avatar.md

 ### Characters

 When an image isn't available or fails to load, you can provide up to five characters to show instead.
-It's usually best to show no more than three, as more will cause the text to shrink to fit.
+It's usually best to show no more than three, as the text shrinks to fit.

 ```html {.example}
 <quiet-avatar label="Quiet UI" characters="Q"></quiet-avatar>